openmovementproject/openmovement/Docs/omgui/index.md

 The above topics will now be discussed in detail.

 ##Configuring sensors for recording
 The OMGUI software displays all connected devices and their states in the __Device Browser Pane__.
 This information can be used for checking a devices current configuration as well as making sure the battery level is sufficient to complete the recording required.

 >**NOTE**: Best practice not to issue a device with less than 85% battery level.

-For devices that have data stored on them, the __Data Preview Window__ gives an overview of the recording and the __Preview Filters__ on the right may be used to toggle data streams on or off.

 With a device in the __Device Browser Pane__ selected, the buttons on the __Device Toolbar__ can be used to perform the following operations: